henrikbostrom/crepes/README.md

 The main package `crepes` implements standard, normalized and Mondrian conformal regressors and predictive systems, and allows you to use your own difficulty estimates and Mondrian categories.
-There is also a separate module, called `crepes.fillings`, which provides some standard options.
+There is also a separate module, called `crepes.fillings`, which provides some standard options for these.

 For (many) examples of how to use the package, see [this Jupyter notebook](https://github.com/henrikbostrom/crepes/blob/main/crepes.ipynb).